AHL AL-‘ASHQ - اهل العشق

 Literally: Ahl is a man's family.
 A household.
 A kindred.
 Friends.
 People.
 A nation.
 A man's family and descendants.
 A wife.
 The people of a place, condition, profession, religion or quality.
 A person or thing closely related to some particular thing mentioned.

-Indeed, the Most Pure and Holy Essence of Allah (Zhât Al-Aqdas), Who administers with order the whole universe like a palace or house and spins the stars and causes them to travel like particles with hikmah and ease and employs minute particles as orderly officials, has no sharik, match, opposite or equal.
-So also according to the mystery of the âyâh: لَيْسَ كَمِثْلِهِ شَىْءٌ وَهُوَ السَّمِيعُ الْبَصِيرُ4 He has no form, like or peer, nothing is resembling or similar to Him.
-However, through the mystery of the âyâh, وَلَهُ الْمَثَلُ اْلاَعْلٰى فِى السَّمٰوَاتِ وَاْلاَرْضِ وَهُوَ اْلعَزِيزُ الْحَكِيمُ5 His shuûnah, attributes and Names are considered through parable and comparison.
-That is to say, there are parables and comparisons in regard to shuûnah.
+Indeed, the Most Pure and Holy Essence of Allah (Dhât Al-Aqdas), Who administers the whole universe with an order like a palace or house and easily spins the stars like particles and causes them to travel with hikmah and employs particles like orderly officials, has no sharik, similar, opposite or equal.
+So according to the mystery of لَيْسَ كَمِثْلِهِ شَىْءٌ وَهُوَ السَّمِيعُ الْبَصِيرُ4 , He also has no form, similar, peer or like.
+But according to the mystery of وَلَهُ الْمَثَلُ اْلاَعْلٰى فِى السَّمٰوَاتِ وَاْلاَرْضِ وَهُوَ اْلعَزِيزُ الْحَكِيمُ5 , His shuûn, attributes and names can be looked at through parable and comparison.
+It means that there are parables and comparisons in regard to His shuûn.

-One of the aims of the above-mentioned Noble Hadith is this: "Man is in a form that completely displays the Name of Rahmân."
-Yes, as we explained before, just as the Name of Rahmân, that manifests from the rays of a thousand and one Names, is seen on the face of the universe, and the Name of Rahmân, which manifests through the infinite manifestations of Allah's absolute rubûbiyyah, is displayed on the face of the earth, so also man's comprehensive form, in a small measure, like the face of the earth and the face of the universe, displays the complete manifestation of the Name of Ar-Rahmân.
+One of the many aims of the above-mentioned Noble Hadith is this: man is in a form that completely displays the Name Rahmân.
+Yes, as we explained before, it means that just as the Name Rahmân, which manifests from the rays of a thousand and one Names, is seen on the face of the universe; the Name Rahmân, which manifests through the infinite manifestations of Allah's absolute rubûbiyyah, is shown on the face of the universe, so He also shows the complete manifestation of the Name Rahmân on man's comprehensive form like the face of the earth and the face of the universe but in a small measure.

-Also, it is an indication that the places of manifestation, which are the proofs and mirrors of One Who is Ar-Rahmân and Ar-Rahîm, like living creatures and man’s indication to One Who is Al-Wâjib Al-Wujûd is so certain, clear and obvious, that just as it is said to a shining mirror which holds the image and reflection of the sun: "That mirror is the sun," to indicate the clarity of its brilliance and indication, so also it has been said and is said: "the form of Ar-Rahmân is in man" pointing the clarity of his indication and perfect connection.
-As a consequence of this mystery, the more equable amongst ahl al-wahdah al-wujûd said: لاَ مَوْجُودَ اِلاَّ هُوَ6 as a way of expressing the clarity of this indication and perfection of this connection.
+Also, it is a sign: the indication of the places of manifestation like living beings and man, which are the proofs and mirrors of the Rahmânurrahîm One, to Al-Wâjib Al-Wujûd One is so certain, clear and obvious that just as in order to indicate the brightness of the mirror and clarity of its indication, it is said to a shining mirror, which holds the image and reflection of the sun: "That mirror is the sun", so in order to indicate the clarity of his indication and his perfect connection, it has been said and is said: "The form of Ar-Rahmân present in man".
+As a consequence of this mystery, the non-extreme ones amongst the ahl al-wahdah al-wujûd6 said: لاَ مَوْجُودَ اِلاَّ هُوَ7 as a title of the clarity of this indication and perfection of this connection.

-1 (Allah created man in the form of Ar-Rahmân)
+1 (Allah created man in the form of Ar-Rahmân.)

-3 (A being totally plunged and immersed (in a thing, figuratively), being wholly taken up (with it); especially, awliyâ’s being totally immersed in ecstatic contemplation and beatitude.
-Forgetting the world through losing one’s self by the ‘ashq of Allah)
+Awliyâ’s being totally immersed in ecstatic contemplation and bliss.
+Forgetting the world through losing one’s self by the ‘ashq of Allah.)
+(Tr.)

-6 (There is no existent but He)
+7 (There is no existence but He)